 That does lead me to the Myo’s main problem.
 It’s designed to be worn on the arm all day, while you’re out and about or under your clothes in the house.
 The problem is getting it to interpret when you are making a gesture to control your music or when you’re picking up an apple.
 Thalmic has built a lock system into the Myo that stops or starts it paying attention to you when you flex your hand outwards.
 Unfortunately, this seems to be more common a gesture than you’d think.
 I do it typing, I do it washing up, I do it subconsciously when stretching.
 Every time you do the gesture you turn the Myo on or off.
 I tried typing this last paragraph wearing the Myo and it ended up locking and unlocking twice before I got to the end of the paragraph.

 The upshot is that unless you think about it all the time you’re wearing it you’re bound to send some unexpected and spurious commands and this means it can’t be worn the whole time.

 So what about wearing it in certain circumstances?
 This much narrower use case lets the Myo shine.
 Their promotional videos show it being used to control Powerpoint on projectors, skip and alter music and play games and I’ve tried all three with good success after getting used to the alternative controls.

 So far I’ve talked about the PC and the Myo but what about other setups?
-The Myo is surprisingly cross platform supporting OSX, iOS, Android and Linux.
+The Myo is surprisingly cross-platform supporting OSX, iOS, Android and Linux.

-OSX seems very similar to Windows but there are significantly less connectors available. iOS and Android work by letting apps connect directly to the Myo and then letting the app interpret to the rest of the OS.
-This means that the apps there are somewhat limited both in number and in utility – you can control some media, play air guitar or use the phone as an interface to control some drones but there is little to hold long term interest for most users.
+OSX seems very similar to Windows but there are significantly fewer connectors available. iOS and Android work by letting apps connect directly to the Myo and then letting the app interpret to the rest of the OS.
+This means that the apps there are somewhat limited both in number and in utility – you can control some media, play air guitar or use the phone as an interface to control some drones but there is little to hold long-term interest for most users.